 5. Christy Turlington Burns

 Supermodel Christy Turlington Burns is helping to change the world with her creation of a series of episodes called ‘Threading: Driving Fashion Forward’ to raise awareness about the millions of garment workers that need fair wages and basic human rights privileges.
-Turlington has pointed out that often in the developing world the garment workers are young children who work up to 16 hour shifts sometimes 7 days a week, and earn less than 30 cents an hour.
-In the final episode Turlington says, “They’re not receiving healthcare, they’re in cramped spaces that are poorly built”… It’s like the prices of the garments go up and the labor goes down—that’s the part I just don’t understand.
+Turlington has pointed out that often in the developing world the garment workers are young children who work up to 16-hour shifts sometimes 7 days a week, and earn less than 30 cents an hour.
+In the final episode, Turlington says, “They’re not receiving health care, they’re in cramped spaces that are poorly built”… It’s like the prices of the garments go up and the labour goes down—that’s the part I just don’t understand.
 The margins are enormous.
 The idea that human beings are being sacrificed for that margin is just completely unethical.”

 6. Rosario Dawson